dwyl/app/contributing.md

 + Acceptance Criteria should be in the form of a _checklist_ of items in the original post.
 This way it will appear in the issue list, giving an idea of how much of the acceptance criteria has been met when the issue is worked on
   ![checklist-in-issue-list-screenshot](https://user-images.githubusercontent.com/4185328/69977981-a422bc80-1523-11ea-9df2-8e892dd6f884.png)

 + If no acceptance criteria is present, the PO should either:
-  + Add the `needs-criteria` label to the issue to signal that this still needs to be added before work can proceed; OR
+  + :label: Add the `needs-criteria` label to the issue to signal that this still needs to be added before work can proceed; OR
   + Add acceptance criteria to the original post if they are intimately familiar with what is required
     ![needs-criteria-label-screenshot](https://user-images.githubusercontent.com/4185328/69977426-b2240d80-1522-11ea-95f3-8de79ce516fb.png)

 #### B) Confirm that there is a proposed User Interface *(UI)* for the issue

-Similar to `needs-criteria`, a `needs-ui` label should be applied to the issue if no UI has been proposed and until a UI is agreed.
+:label: Similar to `needs-criteria`, a `needs-ui` label should be applied to the issue if no UI has been proposed and until a UI is agreed.

 _Note:_ This does not have to be the _final, unchangeable_ UI.
 Every UI is a starting point for testing with people using the app.

 ### Step 2: Assign a Priority to the Issue
-:warning: A priority label should only be used for the issues expected to come up in the next 2 sprints or so.
+:warning: :label: A priority label should only be used for the issues expected to come up in the next 2 sprints or so.

 All other issues - should a rough priority for them be known at this stage - will